 Given that Revenue are actively prosecuting businesses for failure to comply with VIES regulations, it is vital that bookkeeping staff, financial controllers and business-owners are aware of the VIES obligations and have systems in place to capture and record the relevant data.
 More information can be found in Revenue’s VIES and Intrastat manual.

-If you enjoyed this post, you might like to subscribe to our newsletter, which delivers free monthly updates, like this one, direct to your inbox.
 As always, if you have any queries of a general nature, please leave a comment below.

 In my next post, I will cover Intrastat returns.
 These returns apply to businesses that supply goods to or receive goods from other EU countries.